Mathematics (MATH)

 MATH 203 F Mathematics for Future Elementary Teachers 3 Units

 54 hours lecture per term.
 This course is designed for prospective elementary teachers.
 Topics covered include: problem-solving techniques, whole numbers and numeration, set theory, elementary number theory, integers, rational numbers, ratios, proportions, decimals, and percents.
 The course includes instruction delivery design and activity-based explorations.
-(Degree Credit) (CSU) AA GE (C-ID: MATH 120)
+(Degree Credit) (CSU) AA GE

 MATH 251 F Multivariable Calculus (formerly MATH 250AF) 4 Units